ValkyrienSkies/ValkyrienSkiesDocs/Writerside/topics/docs/Ship-Attachments.md

 </tabs>

 > The attachment class needs to have a constructor without arguments.
-> You can use a constructor with arguments for `saveAttachment` if you wish,
+> You can use a constructor with arguments for `setAttachment` if you wish,
 > but you still need one without arguments.
 >
 {style="note"}